 Players of all skill levels are welcome and lessons take place at Golf Club of Dublin.

-Cost is $95 and includes four one hour lessons and a 2 hour playing lesson.
+Cost is $100 and consists of four one hour lessons and a 2 hour playing lesson on May 8.

 All players need to supply their own equipment: clubs, balls, tees, and glove.

-Registration begins on February 15 and concludes March 30.
+Registration begins on December 1 and closes on March 29.

 2018 Programs (new)